olhamarkova/booking/README.md

 ## Where are manual test cases?

 You'll find them in the "cypress/documentation" folder.

-If it isn't opened (GitHub sometimes has this issue) just download the PDF file.
+If the content isn't displayed (GitHub sometimes has this issue) just download the PDF file.

 ## How is this project organized?

 The e2e tests are in the "cypress/e2e" folder.

 I implemented PageObject Model pattern, and you'll find PageObject Models in the "cypress/pages" folder.

 In the "cypress/elements" folder there are UI elements for pages.

 Custom commands are in the "cypress/support/commands" folder.

+In the "cypress/videos" folder there is the video of successful test run.

 ## How do I run tests?